chukiagosoftware/software-engineer-blog/hugo-blog/content/posts/google_vertex_ai_vector_search.md

       name: projects/<project>>/locations/<location>/indexes/<index-id>>
       updateTime: '2026-03-13T22:53:18.342670Z'

+In a future blog post I will describe in greater detail the MLops steps and pipeline for:

+1. Creating a BigQuery table with embeddings
+2. Creating a Vertex AI Vector Search Index
+3. Uploading embeddings to the Index
+4. Deploying an Index Endpoint with Go Pulumi

+We will also cover the basics of setting up OpenTelemetry to gather trace and metrics of our Embedding, Gemini LLM prompt completion, HTTP server, and API calls.

 ### Google Vertex AI Search
 The fully managed Google Vertex AI Search offering doesn't yet allow Gemini-001 and only has the older models for embeddings.
 The AI Search can be used for similarity search, but essentially is more appropriate for website indexing and navigating a large body of text rather than for similarity RAG searches.
+It does not allow the flexibility of choosing embedding models, fine-tuning your own data columns for search filters, autoscaling of nodes, and using a single node IndexEndpoint for testing.

 ### Google Vertex RAG Engine
-There is also the Vertex AI RAG Engine, which is a managed service that can be used to build RAG systems as well.
+There is also the Vertex AI RAG Engine, which is a fully managed service that can be used to build RAG systems as well.
 RAG Engine and AI Search both take input from GCS Buckets, JSON documents, even things like Jira or other information platforms.
+The RAG engine handles the heavy lifting of embedding and indexing and is more expensive and less configurable.
+It also signified that you are tied-in to Google Vertex platform whereas with Vector Search, I can eventually replace it with AWS Sagemaker and AWS Aurora Vector Database for embeddings and Bedrock for the Index, or a Weaviate Vector Database.
+I could also use non-Google text embedding model if that becomes a priority.

 ### GO SDK Support
-The Go Libraries calls for Vector Search Index Creation, Embedding creation and Endpoint didn't work out, so this will be handed using Python with Github Actions in the automation production stage.
-For now, Indexes were created manually and updated using gcloud commands.
-The embeddings were generated via the BigQuery functions as previously described.
+The Go Libraries calls for Vector Search Index crud, Embeddings generation, and IndexEndpoint are not too well documented.
+There are two or three alternative functions and corresponding data structs for almost every function call.
+Mostly because each is an iteration of autogenerated code from OpenAPI specs, Vertex Go SDK was spit up into feature-specific libraries but the main SDK continues to be developed also.
+Probably a majority of developers use the Vertex Python/Typescript SDK or middleware such as Pulumi, LangChain depending on which component of the system they are working on.

+I use Pulumi Go for the infrastructure aspects such as creating one-time resources (BigQuery Table, Index, IndexEndpoint, Kubernetes Cluster, App Engine Deployment, etc.), `gcloud` CLI commands orchestrated with Bash scripts for development and Python SDK in a pipeline for any recurring data operations that will run on a continuous schedule.

+The below Go SDK-based codebase takes an HTML form input via Gin HTTP server.
+It then does the following:

-Here we will take an HTML form input and generate a vector embedding for the question to feed into our RAG system.
+1. Generates a 3072 dimension vector embedding for the question with Gemini-001 embeddings model.
+2. Queries a deployed Vertex AI Vector Search IndexEndpoint for the nearest neighbors including search filters.
+3. Feeds the resulting nearest neighbor results and metadata into a custom LLM prompt to generate a verified response of the top 3 results.

-    // GenerateEmbedding converts a user question string into a 768-dimensional vector using Gemini embedding model func (s *VertexSearchService) GenerateEmbedding(ctx context.Context, question string) ([]float32, error) {
+GenerateEmbedding converts a user question string into a 3072-dimensional vector using Gemini embedding model

+    func (s *VertexSearchService) GenerateEmbedding(ctx context.Context, question string) ([]float32, error) {
         client, err := genai.NewClient(ctx, nil)
         if err != nil {